 Credit Points: 12.00

 |Sem 1 2021|

 Course Coordinator: Prof Flora Salim

 Course Coordinator Availability: By appointment, by email

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-The role of a Data Scientist is an increasingly ubiquitous job role in many orgnaisations of varying size.
-As well as a variety of technical skills, the practicing Data Scientist also requires knowledge and awareness of key ethical, privacy and governance considerations for managing data, and data security and related techniques for implementing such.
+The role of an AI Professional and Data Scientist is an increasingly ubiquitous job role in many organisations of varying size.
+As well as a variety of technical skills, the practicing AI/Data Scientist also requires knowledge and awareness of key ethical, privacy and governance considerations for managing data, and data security and related techniques for implementing such.
 Moreover, a Data Scientist in an organisation must be an effective communicator both with other business units and with management, displaying an ability to both understand business needs and to communicate analyses effectively to inform decision making.

-This course will: introduce concepts related to legal, ethical, privacy, governance issues for data collections; describe techniques for effectively managing such issues; provide you with techniques for effective communication and other considerations required of the Data Scientist in a professional organisation.
+This course will: introduce concepts related to legal, ethical, privacy, governance issues for data collections; describe techniques for effectively managing such issues; provide you with techniques for effective communication and other considerations required of the AI practitioner or Data Scientist in a professional organisation.

 Objectives/Learning Outcomes/Capability Development